You have no items in your shopping cart.

 Natural cotton is a renewable and sustainable resource on our planet.
 This eco-friendly movement is big in our world today and with good cause.
 Our landfills are clogged with chemicals and other man-made substances, and we as a population are coming to realize that while it may be cheaper to use the man-made materials, it does come at a high price to our home-world and our health.
 So, it is only natural to ask, ‘where does cotton come from?’.
 Read on to learn more.

-In order to answer the question where does cotton come from, one must understand that it is a major source of income for growers.
+In order to answer the question of where does cotton come from, one must understand that it is a major source of income for growers.
 In the U.S. the average is approximately 1 ½ bale of raw cotton per acre and 1,070 pounds of seed.
 In the U.S. a bale is considered to weigh approximately 500 pounds.

 This amount has doubled since the 1950s.
 This increase in yield is credited to better land use, improved plant varieties, mechanization of farming methods, better fertilization, and better control of pests.